FelDev/felixparadis.com-v3/content/posts/fongo/index.md

   have similar policies.
 You might be able to get a data-only plan if you already have a phone plan with them, then cancel the phone plan and keep the data-only plan.

-  Personally, I've switched to Fizz and get 1GB/month for 16$/month.
+  Personally, I've switched to [Fizz](https://fizz.ca/) and get 3GB/month for 21$/month.
 Good enough.
+  Should you care for a referral code with Fizz: **7RC4P**
 {{< /emphasis >}}

 ## The quality of the service